baiiiii/archlinux-wsl/README.md

 ⚠️⚠️⚠️ **DISCLAIMER:**

 > This is not official.
 Arch Linux on WSL is currently unsupported.
-This repo currently is a proposal, see [the related thread](https://lists.archlinux.org/archives/list/arch-dev-public@lists.archlinux.org/thread/73A4BK7YK4BJBVXGMN2I5CROQAWI53VZ/).
+This repo is a proposal, see [the related RFC](https://gitlab.archlinux.org/archlinux/rfcs/-/merge_requests/50).
 > Some of the stuff described here might not be implemented / working yet (and there's currently no guarantee that they ever will).

 [![CI Status](https://gitlab.archlinux.org/antiz/archlinux-wsl/badges/main/pipeline.svg)](https://gitlab.archlinux.org/antiz/archlinux-wsl/-/pipelines)